JoAnn Watson

-Watson is an associate professor at Wayne County Community College, where she teaches English.
-Watson also serves as the Associate Pastor of West Side Unity Church and is a faculty member at the Unity Urban Ministerial School.
+Watson was an associate professor at Wayne County Community College.
+Watson also served as the Associate Pastor of West Side Unity Church and was a faculty member at the Unity Urban Ministerial School.

-Personal life
+Early life and education

-JoAnn Watson was born and raised in Detroit, Michigan.
-She is the daughter of Jefferson Nichols Sr. and Rev. Lestine Kent Nichols.
+JoAnn Watson was born on April 19, 1951 and raised in Detroit, Michigan.
+She was the daughter of Jefferson Nichols Sr. and Rev. Lestine Kent Nichols.

-Education

-A 1968 graduate of Detroit Central High School, Watson received her Bachelor of Arts degree in Journalism from the University of Michigan, who has recognized her as a "Distinguished Alumnus".
-In 1996, the University of Michigan also awarded Watson the "Leonard F. Sain Esteemed Alumni Award".
+After graduating from Detroit Central High School in 1968, Watson attended the University of Michigan, where she earned her Bachelor of Arts degree in Journalism and was later recognized as a "Distinguished Alumnus" and, in 1996, given the "Leonard F. Sain Esteemed Alumni Award".
 Watson also was awarded an honorary Doctorate in Humanities.

 Community activism

 Watson began her career in public service as the executive director of the Downtown Detroit YWCA.
 She would eventually rise to the position of assistant executive director of the National YWCA.
-From 1987 to 1990, she worked the New York headquarters, where her responsibilities included directing the Office of Racial Justice.
+From 1987 to 1990, she worked the New York headquarters and directed their Office of Racial Justice.
+She later worked the executive director of the Detroit NAACP.

 In 1989, Watson was selected as a delegate to the Women for Meaningful Summits/USA, which was held in the Union of Soviet Socialist Republics.

-Watson would go on to serve as the executive director of the Detroit NAACP, the nation's largest NAACP branch.
-Watson is the only woman to ever serve in this role.

-In 2001, Watson was selected to serve as a delegate to the UN World Conference Against Racism, which was held in Durban, South Africa.
+In 2001, Watson was selected to serve as a delegate to the UN World Conference Against Racism.

-In 2016, Watson was chosen by American Girl as one member of its six-member advisory board.
-The board's responsibility was to ensure the historical accuracy and cultural authenticity of Melody—a doll that depicts a 9-year old African American girl growing up in Detroit during the Civil Rights Movement of the 1960s.
+In 2016, Watson was chosen by American Girl as one of a six-member boardto advise them on the creation of Melody—a doll that depicts a 9-year old African American girl living in Detroit during the Civil Rights Movement.

-Watson is the founding President of the National Association of Black Talk Show Hosts; is a consultant to Pathways to College; is a member of the Detroit Council of Elders; is a member of the National Black Council of Elders. and has served as President of the National Anti-Klan Network and as President of the Center for Democratic Renewal.
+Watson was the founding President of the National Association of Black Talk Show Hosts; was a consultant to Pathways to College; was a member of the Detroit Council of Elders; was a member of the National Black Council of Elders. and served as President of the National Anti-Klan Network and as President of the Center for Democratic Renewal.

 Published writings

-Watson was a contributing author to "Should America Pay?", Dr. Raymond Winbush's 2003 publication on Reparations, and wrote the foreword in Herb Boyd's 2017 book, "Black Detroit: A People's History of Self Determination."
+Watson was a contributing author to "Should America Pay?", Dr. Raymond Winbush's 2003 publication on reparations, and wrote the foreword to Herb Boyd's 2017 book, Black Detroit: A People's History of Self Determination.